ub-cavas/ub-lincoln-docker/readme.md

     source ~/ros_ws/install/setup.bash

-> This is automatically done while building the dockerfile and automatically done!
+> This is automatically done while building the dockerfile and automatically done when launching the container!

 ### Dataspeed DBW Commands:
     ros2 launch ds_dbw_can dbw.launch.xml